asna-amjad/RNAseq_Myometrium_Strains_Project/README.md

-5 Strains of mouse myometrium was collected.
+RNA-seq Analysis of 5 Strains of mouse myometrium.

-Experimental Conditions:
-1. Vehicle (EtOH)
-2. Estradiol 100 nM 2 hours
-3. Estradiol 100 nM 6 hours

-Cells were collected and RNA was isolated.

 .
 Pipeline:
 This RNA-seq workflow consists of these stages: